couchbaselabs/docs-ng/content/couchbase-sdk-python-1.2/appendix-release-notes.markdown

     application-side expectations and `try`/`except` logic.
 The new base classes include `CouchbaseNetworkError` (for network-based failures),
     `CouchbaseDataError` (for CRUD failures), and `CouchbaseTransientError`
-    (for errors which are likely to be corrected if the operation is retried).
+    (for errors that are likely to be corrected if the operation is retried).

-    Note that this feature requires _libcouchbase_ 2.3.0 or greater.
+    This feature requires _ibcouchbase 2.3.0 or later.

     *Issues*: [PYCBC-241](http://couchbase.com/issues/browse/PYCBC-241)

-* Twisted and gevent Integration modules are no longer _experimental_
+* Twisted and gevent Integration modules are no longer experimental.

     The inclusion of the `couchbase.experimental` module is no longer needed to enable the functionality of Twisted and gevent.
 Existing